acedward/shinkai-tool-deploy/README.md

 # Adding new Tools to Shinkai
 ![img](./shinkai-logo-brand.svg)

+# Dev Repository
+[Reposity URL](https://raw.githubusercontent.com/acedward/shinkai-tool-deploy/main/dev-repository.json)

-## Tool Guidelines
+# Guidelines
 > This guide is intended for deveopers for testing & development of tools and agents for Shinkai.

-This is a repository for development puporses, **no not trust the code in this repository** [Reposity URL](https://raw.githubusercontent.com/acedward/shinkai-tool-deploy/main/dev-repository.json)
+This is a repository for development purposes, **no not trust the code in this repository**

 # Tool Programming